|Oracle® Database PL/SQL Language Reference

 %TYPE to declare a record variable of the same type as a previously declared record variable.

-Name of the field that you are defining.
+The name of the field that you are declaring.

-Data type of the field that you are defining.
+The data type of the field that you are declaring.

 record_variable_declaration is elaborated, the value of

 field_name.
 This value is the initial value of the field.

 The name of the record variable that you are declaring.

 The type of the record variable that you are declaring—a previously defined record type.

 The name of a previously declared record variable.

 In other chapters: